erossini/ReactJsTutorial/02-jsx/README.md

-# What are you doing in this code?
+# What are we doing in this code?

 - Create a component and use it in the App
 - React's Props (short for properties) System